private-octopus/picoquic/doc/quicperf.md

-The standard Perf protocol uses bidirectional streams in a very simple way: the client opens a stream and starts sending data; the server reads the number of required bytes in the first 8 bytes of the client stream, and sends that many bytes to the client.
+The standard Perf protocol uses bidirectional streams in a very simple way: the client opens a stream and starts sending data; the server reads the number of required bytes in the first 8 bytes of the client stream, receives the rest of the client data until the FIN of the client stream, and then sends that many bytes to the client.
 We extend this protocol by using unidirectional streams and datagrams.

 The extended Perf protocol also uses bidirectional streams.
 The first 16 bytes sent by the